 Advertisements

-If the “world below” represents the creative field of Studio Ghibli, what kind of beings are the Warawara who fly away from there to become “humans”?
+If the “world below” is the grueling production floor of Studio Ghibli, who are the innocent, balloon-like Warawara floating toward the surface to become “humans”?

-On that gate, it is written, “Those who learn from me shall die,” and the pelicans surrounding Mahito were whispering to him, “Let’s go, let’s go, let’s go eat.”
+Carved into the towering golden gate is the warning: “Those who learn from me shall die.”
+As the pelicans crowd Mahito, they excitedly whisper, “Let’s go, let’s go, let’s go eat.”

-In other words, the other side of that gate is Hayao Miyazaki’s creative field, and “Those who learn from me shall die” can be interpreted to mean, “If you work near me, your talent will be devoured.”
-Those pelicans were whispering to Mahito (Hayao Miyazaki), “Come on, let’s make another movie and go devour some talent.
+The realm beyond that gate is Miyazaki’s creative purgatory.
+“Those who learn from me shall die” is a brutal translation of his documentary confession: “If you work under me, your artistic independence will be consumed.”
+The pelicans whispering to Mahito (Miyazaki’s avatar) are the toxic impulses of his own ego urging him: “Come on, let’s start another movie and go devour some more talent.

-My kind were brought to hellscape so we would eat the warawara.
+My kind were brought to this hellscape so we would eat the Warawara.

 This sea has few fish we can eat.
 My kind were all starving.